You've heard the old saying - "Location, location, location."

 Every property has a potential buyer, but like rock, paper, scissors, it's sometimes hard to know which factor is going to win the showdown.

-fair price, too.
-It just won't be as a high as it would be for a good
+A good location will sell at a fair price.
+A bad location will sell at a fair price, too.
+It just won't be as a high as it would be for a good location.

-home in poor condition will also sell at a fair price.
-Again, it won't
+A home in good condition will sell for a fair price.
+A home in poor condition will also sell at a fair price.
+Again, it won't be as high as a comparable home in better condition.

 But neither location or condition will sell any house.
 Only one thing does that - price.